 EBay: An excellent resource for spinel rings and loose spinel gemstones - but use caution here.
 Stick with reputable sellers who offer a return/refund policy and have the gemstone checked by a local gemologist just to be 100% sure that you have an authentic spinel ring.

 Adin Fine Antique Jewelry:

 If you are searching for antique or vintage spinel rings, Adin is the

 best place to go, they usually have a small selection of spinel jewelry

 including rings (these are heirloom pieces that are usually priced above $2,000 dollars) and Adin offers ring sizing too.
-As a special offer to our visitors, a 5% discount can be applied to any Adin purchase with the product code=Everything-Wedding-Rings at online checkout or mention this special when ordering over the phone!
+As a special offer to our visitors, a 5% discount can be applied to any Adin purchase with the code=Everything-Wedding-Rings at online checkout or mention this special when ordering over the phone!

 Etsy: At Etsy, you can find a small selection of handmade rings made with a wide variety of colorful spinel gems.

 As there is a good amount of clean spinel with a high grade of clarity on the market, shoppers should not settle for anything less.
 Always ensure that your spinel has a good clarity rating and is free of visual blemishes or inclusions.